Synchronicity From Synchronized Chaos: Sync in Quantum Theory

+The GRS is a questionable model of reality because its largest Lyapunov exponent $h_{max}\rightarrow0$ as $N\rightarrow\infty$ (the system's ``metric entropy," the sum of the positive Lyapunov exponents, $\sum_{h_i>0} h_i$, is constant as $N\rightarrow\infty$).
+In other words, the higher the dimension, the less chaotic the system.
+Such behavior is suspect in a system intended to represent unpredictable quantum fluctuations.
 Taking the GRS behavior as $N\rightarrow\infty$ to be generic, one must reconcile its increasingly mild character with the requirement that the nonlocal ``signal" be perfectly masked through chaos.
-It was suggested previously \cite{Dua05} that the issue is resolved if the GRS is viewed as a spatially asymptotic description of an intrinsically faster dynamics in a highly curved space-time.
+It was noted previously \cite{Dua05} that the issue is resolved if the GRS is viewed as a spatially asymptotic description of an intrinsically faster dynamics in a highly curved space-time.
 For reference, recall that an object falling into a black hole is perceived by an observer at a distance from the hole as approaching the horizon with decreasing velocity, but never reaching it.
 If the physical system that the GRS describes lives in the vicinity of a micro- black hole or wormhole, the variables in the asymptotic description will be slowed, but the actual physical processes will be realistically violent, and can couple to each other through ``signals" that are perfectly masked.
+More generally, the synchronizing subsystems can be expected to behave more wildly than the usual systems defined by PDE's on a continuum (cf. [40]) .
+Some form of granularity in state-space and/or physical space-time is indicated, in agreement with the models of 't Hooft \cite{tHooft09} and of Palmer \cite{Pal04,Pal09}.